tamsima/central-asia-permafrost-geophysics/README.md

 ## 🚀 Usage

+## 🚀 Usage

-To load and invert the ERT data in `003_udf` using `pyGIMLi`, ensure you have the `pyGIMLi` library installed.
-For setup instructions, refer to the [pyGIMLi Installation Guide](https://www.pygimli.org/user-guide/getting-started/installation/#installation).
+To run the inversion workflows, ensure you have `pyGIMLi` installed.
+For setup instructions, refer to the [pyGIMLi Installation Guide](https://www.pygimli.org/installation.html).

-An example demonstrating the inversion workflow is provided in:
+Examples demonstrating the inversion workflows are provided in the following notebooks:

-`scripts/notebooks/plot_ERT_inversion.ipynb`
+* **ERT Inversion:** `scripts/notebooks/plot_ERT_inversion.ipynb`
+  Loads and inverts the Electrical Resistivity Tomography data in `data/geophysics/raw/001_ERT/003_udf`.

+* **RST Inversion:** `scripts/notebooks/plot_RST_inversion.ipynb`
+  Loads and inverts the Refraction Seismic Tomography traveltime data in `data/geophysics/raw/002_RST/002_udf` using topography from `004_topo`.